vmware/vic-product/docs/user_doc/vic_app_dev/overview_of_vic_appdev.md

 In this scenario, what the vSphere administrator has given you is similar to a nested hypervisor that you have to manage and which is opaque to them.

-**Scenario 2: vSphere Integrated Containers Engine**
+**Scenario 2: vSphere Integrated Containers**

-With vSphere Integrated Containers Engine:
+With vSphere Integrated Containers:

 - You raise a ticket and say, "I need Docker".
 - The vSphere administrator identifies datastores, networking, and compute on a cluster that you can use in your Docker environment.